freakout42/formax/README.md

 **formax** is a tool for developing and executing user-friedly character-based database applications with extreme efficiency.
-The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and JavaScript as trigger language.
+The concept of Oracle SQL-Forms 3.0 is combined with curses as the terminal interface, ODBC for universal database access and JavaScript as trigger language.
 The result is the most efficient solution possible for the end-user.
 The applications can also be build with